52inc/TypeScript-React-Google-Apps-Script/README.md

 ```
 return <div>Name: {person.firstName}</div>
 ```
 - Support for external packages.
-Simply install with npm or from a file and `import`:
+Simply install with yarn or from a file and `import`:
 ```
-$ npm install react-addons-css-transition-group
+$ yarn add react-addons-css-transition-group
 ```
 ```
 // index.jsx